ElegantEngineeringTech/laravel-cookies-consent/README.md

     /*
     |--------------------------------------------------------------------------
-    | Legal page configuration
+    | Legal Page Configuration
     |--------------------------------------------------------------------------
     |
     | Most cookie notices display a link to a dedicated page explaining
     | the extended cookies usage policy.
-If your application has such a page
+If your application has such a page,
     | you can add its route name here.
     |
     */